 Over time, as you develop your expertise in controlling the velocity factor, the ratio of all the four factors in your marketing mix should also change.
 The part of the budget your spend on attracting the largest possible number of customers is gradually redistributed (but never disappears completely) in favour of the velocity at which you draw them.

-No matter how deep you’ll need to “dive” into the funnel in order to get a valuable customer, you can only achieve this objective with a thoughtful and optimised customer journey.
+No matter how deep you’ll need to “dive” into the funnel in order to get a valuable customer, you can only achieve this objective with a thoughtful and optimized customer journey.

-Although it takes significant time and effort to analyse large amounts of data and keep your eyes on the competitors, doing so will ultimately improve your sales.
-The integrated approach to digital marketing will help you identify the channels that generate the most revenue, and therefore optimise your marketing investments.
+Although it takes significant time and effort to analyze large amounts of data and keep your eyes on the competitors, doing so will ultimately improve your sales.
+The integrated approach to digital marketing will help you identify the channels that generate the most revenue, and therefore optimize your marketing investments.

 Choose quality and trusted services to improve the presence of your company on the Internet, and feel free to contact our UK team if you have any questions.